-Staff Response: Potential nuisance characteristics identified are lighting, visual and auditory.
+Recommended FINDING for approval: Potential nuisance characteristics identified are lighting, visual and auditory.
 Nuisance characteristics will primarily be felt by the residential properties located to the rear of the subject property.
 Visual and noise nuisances will be mitigated through the implementation of a required landscaped buffer as indicated in LDC 9.528(b)(2).
-Staff are unable to address mitigation of lighting nuisances because the applicant has not submitted a lighting plan to show how the site will be illuminated and how the proposed illumination will impact the adjacent residential properties located to the rear.
+Lighting nuisances can be addressed through adherence to the exterior lighting standards of Section 9.529 and the implementation of the required visual landscape buffer or fence along the rear property line.